 My research interests center on improving student learning and engagement with science through increasing access, particularly in urban contexts, to scientific inquiry experiences and through raising self-efficacy in science.
 I look specifically at the use of virtual environments to deliver scientific inquiry curricula and science assessments to students in the classroom and at professional development to help teachers integrate scientific inquiry into their curricula.
-Most recently, I am exploring the integration of computational thinking learning into preservice elementary science teacher education.
+Most recently, I am exploring the integration of computational thinking into elementary science education through preservice and inservice teacher education.

 Ketelhut, D.J., and Tutwiler, M.S.
 (2018).
 Ed Psych Insights: Science Learning and Inquiry with Technology.
 Routledge.